Do not hesitage to give us a call, connect on Whatsapp or send us an email. We are happy to talk to you at any time.

 Family members deceased in the past year are also remembered during the festival.
 The main venue of the festivities is Kathmandu Durbar Square.
 The celebrations last for eight days from the 12th day of the bright fortnight to the 4th day of the dark fortnight of Yanla, the eleventh month of the lunar Nepal Era calendar.

-Note: For this year, the festival starts from 21st September according to the lunar calendar and Kumari Jatra starts from 24th September due to some anomalies.
+Note: For this year, the festival starts on the 21st of September according to the lunar calendar and Kumari Jatra starts on the 24th of September due to some anomalies.

 P.S.
 There are 3 different routes for the chariot.